patarapolw/arch-btrfs/README.md

 )
 ```

-## Testing in VM (virt-manager / qemu)
+## Testing in VM

+### virt-manager / qemu

 As far as I have tested, UEFI needs to be enabled.
-Also, installing `spice-vdagent` is helpful.
+Also, installing `spice-vdagent` is helpful, but may not work in some DE's.